The Excel Edate function returns a date that is a specified number of months before or after a supplied start date.

 |months||-||The number of months to add to (or subtract from) the start_date.|

-Note that Microsoft advises that you do not type dates directly into functions, because Excel interprets text representations of dates differently, depending on the date interpretation settings on your computer.
+Note that Microsoft advises that you do not type dates directly into functions, as Excel interprets text representations of dates differently, depending on the date interpretation settings on your computer.

 Therefore the start_date argument for the Edate function should be input as either:

-The following spreadsheets show various examples of the Excel Edate function.
+The following spreadsheet shows six examples of the Excel Edate function.

 The above examples illustrate that:

-Note also that, as recommended by Microsoft, in all calls to the Edate function, the start_date has been supplied as a cell reference.
+Note also that, as recommended by Microsoft, in all of the above calls to the Edate function, the start_date has been supplied as a cell reference.

-Further examples of the Excel Edate function can be found on the Microsoft Office website.
+Further examples of the Excel Edate function are provided on the Microsoft Office website.

 If you get an error from the Excel Edate function, this is likely to be one of the following: